Back

 Summer Gather Together: 21 - 29 June 2025

-Collective Periphery Center researches the formation of collectives during their residency (Shift).
-How can the collective be a space for ideas, desires and gatherings within the current social and political landscape?
-The central question is what conditions make collectives possible and how, like the body, this is changeable: it can transform, grow older and develop different needs.
+Collective Periphery Center researched during their residency (Ploegendienst) how the collective can be a space for ideas, desires and gatherings within the current social and political landscape.
+Spiralling around the question what conditions make collectives possible and how, like the body, this is changeable: it can transform, grow older and develop different needs.

-Periphery Center invites collective Girls Like Us to join them from their years of experience to deepen this process around the theme of Inheritance and work together towards a public workshopping sweatpants session on Sunday June 29.
+Periphery Center invited publishing collective Girls Like Us to join them from their years of experience to deepen this process and work together towards a public workshopping sweatpants session on Sunday June 29.
 Read more about this session FROM THE MARGIN TO THE SEAM in the program.

 About the participants